-You can claim Housing Benefit if you (or your partner) are liable to pay the rent on a property you are occupying as your home, and have less than £16,000 in joint savings, unless you are in receipt of Pension Credit Guarantee Credit.
+You can make a new claim for Housing Benefit if you (or your partner) are liable to pay the rent on a Supported Accommodation or Temporary Accommodation tenancy you are occupying as your home, and have less than £16,000 in joint savings, unless you are in receipt of Pension Credit Guarantee Credit.

 Other special circumstances apply.
-If you are a student and not sure if you can claim, please contact us.
+If you are not sure if you can claim, please contact us.

 See Applying for benefits for more information.

 When will my Housing Benefit start and end?

 Your Housing Benefit will normally start on the Monday following the first indication of your wish to claim, provided your completed claim form is received within one month of this date.

 If you want your benefit to start from an earlier date, you can write and ask us to consider backdating your claim.
 However, backdated benefit is only awarded in very exceptional circumstances.
 Benefit cannot be backdated for a period more than one month prior to your request being made.

 Your benefit ends when entitlement stops.
 You will normally be paid up to the Monday following the date your circumstances changed.